Poster presentation guidelines

 - Posters should be attached to the poster boards with double sided tape or prestick only, which will be provided to you.

 - Presenters should take down their posters by the end of the day that they are presenting.
-If poster aren’t collected by the end of the final day of the Colloquium, they will be discarded.
+If poster aren’t collected by the end of the final day of the Colloquium, they will be recycled.

 Flyers and hand-outs